-This is a fine mahogany lyre from wall clock or Timepiece.
-The clock is surmounted by a turned wooden mahogany finial which is in the form of an acorn.
-The bezel is is also wood and allows access to the painted dial.
-The Maker's name can be seen signed above the numeral "Six."
+This is a fine mahogany lyre from wall clock or timepiece.
+The case is surmounted by a turned wooden mahogany finial.
+The bezel is is also constructed of wood and is fitted with glass.
+Open this and one gains access to the painted iron dial.
+The Maker's name can be seen signed above the numeral hour numeral VI.
 The signature and dial are in excellent original condition.
-The throat frame is a half round design which is richly embellished with carved leaves.
-The reverse painted tablet, to which it frames, is an excellent original condition and is done in excellent colors.
-The lower box also features half round frames and this reverse painted tablet has also been skillfully painted.
-This door opens from the left and allows on access to the pendulum bob which is covered in brass.
-The movement is brass.
-It is weight driven retaining it's original cast iron weight, and designed to run eight days on a full wind.
+The throat frame is a half round design which is richly embellished with carvings in the form of stylized leaves.
+The reverse painted tablet, to which it frames, is very good original condition and the artwork is executed in excellent colors.
+The lower box also features half round frames that are fitted with artwork painted on the back of glass.
+Both tablets are skillfully painted.
+This lower door opens from the left and allows on access to the brass faced pendulum bob.
+The movement is constructed in brass.
+It is weight driven retaining it's original cast iron weight.
+It is designed to run eight days on a full wind.
 It is good quality.

-The overhaul height of this clock is 41 inches.
+The overhaul height of this clock is approximately 41 inches long.
 This clock was made circa 1830.

 About Joshua Seward of Boston, Massachusetts.